bartcc/app.datastore/README.md

 #Installation

-1. Checkout the Repo (this is a fairly large stack to download ~7MB in size whereof the biggest part is due to a waste of image files waiting to get cleaned up)
+1. Checkout the Repo (this is a fairly large stack to download ~7MB in size whereof the biggest part is due to a waste of image files under webroot waiting to get cleaned up)
 2. Setup the database and directory permissions
 3. Configure Apache / IIS